-There has been little change in the ranking - the technology platform and business processes have been seen to be the major problems throughout this time period - and it is also notable that the overall scores have also changed very little, suggesting that no single area has been addressed to a greater extent than the others.
+There has been little change in the ranking - the technology platform and business processes have been seen to be the major problems throughout this time period - and it is also notable that until recently, the overall scores have also changed very little, suggesting that no single area has been addressed to a greater extent than the others.
+2022 has seen concerns about technology and business processes decrease, and it will be interesting to see if this is the long-delayed start to a major improvement in these areas.

-Having said that, there seems to have been a rise in concerns over budget in the past three years, and it will be interesting to see if this continues next year as many businesses will face pressures to cut costs in response to any economic downturn or uncertainty created by the pandemic or the effects of Brexit.
+There seems to have been a rise in concerns over budget in the past few years, and it will be interesting to see if this continues next year as many businesses will face pressures to cut costs in response to any negativity created by the pandemic, global economic downturn or the effects of Brexit.